-An unregistered organization acting as a conduit (e.g., a state PAC of a connected organization) should be aware that conduit activity could result in a contribution or expenditure made by the organization (e.g., if the costs of a solicitation of earmarked contributions result in an in-kind contribution made by the state PAC or if the organization’s solicitation of its restricted class results in the amounts forwarded counting as a contribution from the state PAC).
+An unregistered organization acting as a conduit (for example, a state PAC of a connected organization) should be aware that conduit activity could result in a contribution or expenditure made by the organization (for example, if the costs of a solicitation of earmarked contributions result in an in-kind contribution made by the state PAC or if the organization’s solicitation of its restricted class results in the amounts forwarded counting as a contribution from the state PAC).
 In such a case, the activity may trigger registration requirements for the unregistered organization, as a contribution or expenditure made in any amount triggers registration for an SSF.

 Deferred earmarking via payroll deduction

 A member of the restricted class who contributes to the SSF through a payroll deduction program may subsequently earmark those contributions for specific candidates, subject to the requirements outlined.
 Such a program is sometimes referred to as “deferred earmarking.”